 Court of Two Sisters – Magical Courtyard

-The atmosphere at the Court of Two Sisters is beyond delightful.
+The atmosphere at the Court of Two Sisters is beyond delightful; it’s one of our top choices for most romantic restaurants New Orleans French Quarter.
 Beautiful blooming flowers are on display along the walls, a water fountain trickles in the back corner, all under a canvas of interlocked vines in the courtyard.

 613 Royal Street, New Orleans, LA

 READ NEXT: ROMANTIC THINGS TO DO IN NEW ORLEANS